smart-data-models/dataModel.Transportation/README.md

 - [AnprFlowObserved](https://github.com/smart-data-models/dataModel.Transportation/blob/master/AnprFlowObserved/README.md).
 The data model represents an observation linked to the passing of a vehicle at a certain location and at a given time.
 This Data Model is based on the [dataModel.Transportation/ItemFlowObserved], extended with ANPR specific properties and links to the observation images.

+- [APDSObservation](https://github.com/smart-data-models/dataModel.Transportation/blob/master/APDSObservation/README.md).
+This entity models a particular observation of a set of ANPR camera.
+The Observation might be done with several ANPR cameras, but is limited to the observation of ONE vehicle.
+It implements the APDS data model https://www.allianceforparkingdatastandards.org/

 - [BikeHireDockingStation](https://github.com/smart-data-models/dataModel.Transportation/blob/master/BikeHireDockingStation/README.md).
 Bike Hire Docking Station

 - [BikeLane](https://github.com/smart-data-models/dataModel.Transportation/blob/master/BikeLane/README.md).
 A generic bike lane schema